alextselegidis/plainpad/docs/api.md

 ### Expected Responses

-Most of the times the API will return the complete requested data in a JSON string but there are some cases that the responses might not contain a message but always a proper HTTP status code.
+Most of the time the API will return the complete requested data in a JSON string but there are some cases that the responses might not contain a message but always a proper HTTP status code.

 ## Resources & URIs